 Okay, so my son is now 6 months and boy have we been through a series of events and occurrences that we have never experienced.
 Let’s see Calvin has had his first cold, he is now starting the teething process, he had bronchiolitis, he has eczema, cradle cap, and, at times, some serious gas issues among other things.
 Out of all of these situations, we have gone through, no one prepared us for when out baby would have his first cold!
 Without having a child without a handbook and with friends giving you different suggestions, you pretty much try several things before finding the one product or the one regimen that will actually work.
 My stomach turns at the very idea of the amount of money we must have spent trying to find the right product for certain causes.
 Well, my hope is that this post will keep you from spending extra money by providing you some of the best baby products for colds and coughs that I have come across in my journey thus far of motherhood.
 Trust me, your baby will get a cold at some point.

 Why should you trust anything that I say?
 Well, this post is from one mother to another.
 I am not getting paid or receiving any free product for this post.
 This is all from my personal experience, which means it is going, to be honest.
-I will tell you the problem, what led us to purchase the product and my honest opinion about its efficiency.
+I will tell you the problem, which led us to purchase the product and my honest opinion about its efficiency.
 The products can be purchased through Amazon or Target.

 NoseFrida– This is my absolute favorite baby product!
 When Calvin experienced his first cold, he was very congested.
 So much so that he could not sleep well.
 He would wake up SCREAMING probably because his nose clogged up.
 Think about a time as an adult where you woke up with your nose clogged up and how that must feel must be a baby!
 I used the nose bulb, which would only work so well.
 It was suggested for me to use the “Nosefrida” to get more mucus out of his nose.
 I had seen this product at Target but based upon the box it looked as though the mucus that would come out of the baby’s nose would also come through to my mouth!
 That is totally not the case!
 If you had the same concern when viewing this product, let me tell you that you will not get any baby boogers or snot in your mouth.
 There is a filter that prevents that from happening.